wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 By comparison, <a target="_blank" href="https://github.com/hashicorp/envconsul">envconsul from HashiCorp</a> (also describe here), daemonizes and spawns child processes to manage the lifecycle of the process it provides secrets.

-Within its configuration file, secrets are requested based on a <strong>specification of secrets</strong> to be fetched from Hashicorp Vault, such as this requesting the api-key field of the secret at secret/production/third-party.
+Within its configuration file, secrets are requested based on a <strong>specification of secrets</strong> to be fetched from HashiCorp Vault, such as this requesting the api-key field of the secret at secret/production/third-party.

    <ul><pre>production/third-party#api-key</pre></ul>